1211ciel/node/words.md

 3. temper 脾气  the tendency to become angry very quickly
 4. appetite 食欲  the feeling that you want to eat food
 	- appetite appetite appetite appetite appetite
-5. symptom 症状  any feeling of illness or physical or mental change that is caused by a particular disease
 6. suffer  遭受  to experience physical or mental pain
 7. undertake  保证 to do or begin to do something, especially something that will take a long time or be difficult
 8. entitle 以...为名  to give someone the right to do or have something: